 Needless to say, I got a lot of mixed messages about money.
 I never could do a lot of the clubs and sports and after-school activities my friends did because my family didn’t have money.
 That meant that there was a lot of social bonding that I missed out on when I was growing up, which I figured made me a stronger individual.
 But as I got to middle and high school, and I started hanging out with friends who did pay for me whenever we went out, I started to wonder if the guilt I was developing from feeling like a free-loader was the reason that my parents never let me go outside or hang out with friends.
 I know that I can’t reduce all of this to one reason, but by the time I reached college, my ideas of money were that it can make you feel less guilty, and the more money you have, the less guilt you feel.

 With poor people, I felt like because of my high-achieving academics and way I spoke I had to prove that I knew what it was like to be poor.
-I will never forget a white male acquaintance in my Junior year of high school asking me if I was rich.
+I will never forget when a white male acquaintance in my junior year of high school asked me if I was rich.
 I laughed so hard, and said “No. Not even a bit.
 Why do you ask?”
 And he said it was because of the way I carried myself and acted.
 A lot of things started connecting for me right then and there in terms of understanding the ways I had been bullied and name-called for years.
 I had been called white a lot, or an “oreo” (black on the outside, white on the inside).
 I had been called “gay” in derogatory ways before I came out.
 I had been called a faggot before.
 But I figured the name-calling wasn’t limited to negatives.
-I remember how some of my (few) Black friends said I was the smartest person they knew in the 4th grade, which I quickly refused, because I knew there were white students in our class who demonstrated more knowledge than I did.
+I remember how some of my (few) Black friends said I was the smartest person they knew when we were in the 4th grade, which I quickly refused to accept.
+I knew there were white students in our class who demonstrated more knowledge than I did.
 But I started to wonder if all of these things were connected to how people perceive my Black body, consciously or unconsciously, and how I was supposed to act.
 Not even the simple question of “Would they act like this if I was white?” more like “What would my life be if I was as “Black” as they thought I should be?
 Would I be allowed to talk the way I talk?
-Could I be gay, and be a gay guy that has, due to the luck of the draw, only dated white men (and have only had sex with men of color in the dark)?
+Could I be gay, and be a gay guy that has, due to the luck of the draw, only dated white men and has only had sex with men of color in the dark?
 Could I think the way I think now?”
 Part of me doubts it.

 Because I’m poor, and did well in school, and Black, I got a full ride to an elite college in Ohio.
 Those are the key identifiers for my scholarship program, so that’s why I wrote it the way I did.
 Apparently, at Oberlin, which is over 75% white, lots of students are wealthy.
 But they don’t like to talk about it.
 For the first time, poor people (or people who tried to act like they were poor) called me “bougie.”
 The comment made no sense to me, because it was supposed to connote either a wealthier person who was a snob/looked down on poorer people (which I literally couldn’t be) or a poor person who was so ashamed of being poor they took every opportunity to try to leave poverty and all that’s associated with it.